9 Ways to Root Your Family in Resilience

 4. Teach self-care to kids: Put words to your positive coping actions, for example: “Whew, I am feeling stressed.
 I’m going to take a walk.
 Want to come too?”

 6. Reach out to neighbors and friends.
-Show care through little touch points like waving, saying hello, and personalized texts.
-Be physically distant but socially present.
+Even when we're busy, we can show care through little touch points like waving, saying hello, and personalized texts.

 7. Take time to unplug from your phone, laptop, tv, news, etc. It’s important to stay informed, but it’s just as important to give yourself and your kids a break!